10 Best Herbal Tinctures For Dry Scalp

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant that has been traditionally used for its therapeutic properties, including its potential benefits for scalp health.
+Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant often used in tincture form to address various skin and scalp conditions.

 6. Melaleuca alternifolia